eliotstock/dro/README.md

     1. Verify you can ssh in to the server and you're not prompted for a password.
 Use the alias you created earlier.
     1. Only allow ssh'ing in using a key from now on. `nano /etc/ssh/sshd_config` and set `PasswordAuthentication no`.
     1. `sudo service sshd restart`
-1. Change the hostname from the default `ubuntu`. `sudo nano /etc/hostname` and pick a cool hostname.
-1. Plug the ethernet cable in and reboot: `sudo reboot`
-1. `ifconfig` and note down the IPv4 address.
-Now you can set your ssh alias.
-1. Update packages and get some stuff
-    1. `sudo apt update`
-    1. `sudo apt upgrade`
-    1. `sudo apt install net-tools emacs git`
 1. Ban any IP address that has multiple failed login attempts using `fail2ban`
     1. `sudo apt install fail2ban`
     1. `sudo cp /etc/fail2ban/fail2ban.conf /etc/fail2ban/fail2ban.local`